-To finish installing a KVM Extender for Sun after attaching devices to it as described in Section 6.2, take these steps:
+To finish installing a KVM/Serial Extender after attaching devices to it as described in Section 6.2, take these steps:

-- 1. Interconnect the Remote Unit and the Local Unit by running CAT5 cable between their front-panel modular jacks.
-See Section 4.2.5 for specifications for this cable. - 2.
-Turn the Brightness and Focus dials on the Remote Unit counterclockwise, by hand or with a screwdriver, as far as they will go.

-3. Attach the output cord of the Remote Unit's power supply to the power jack on the front of the unit; then plug the IEC 320 end of the power supply's input cord into the IEC 320 inlet on the power supply's transformer; then plug the other end of the input cord into a utility (mains) power outlet.
+- 1. Turn the Brightness and Focus dials on the Remote Unit counterclockwise, by hand or with a screwdriver, as far as they will go. - 2.
+Interconnect the Remote Unit and the Local Unit by running CAT5 cable between their front-panel modular jacks. - 3.
+Attach the output cord of the Remote Unit's power supply to the power jack on the front of the Unit; then plug the IEC 320 end of the power supply's input cord into the IEC 320 inlet on the power supply's transformer; then plug the other end of the input cord into a utility (mains) power outlet.
 The Remote Unit should power up immediately; it has no ON/OFF switch.
 (If the Remote Unit is in the location you want it to be, you can leave it plugged in and powered up more or less indefinitely.)

-If you ever need to replace the power supply of the Remote Unit, the replacement power supply must have identical output characteristics (see the "Power" specification in Chapter 2).
+If you ever need to replace the power supply of the Remote Unit, the replacement power supply must have identical output characteristics (see the "Power" specification in Chapter 2.
 Using a power supply with different output-even if it's "almost the same"-could damage your equipment.

-- 4. Power ON the Sun CPU and the monitor(s); make sure that the remote keyboard functions and that you're getting video at the remote site.
-(Be aware that even though equipment attached to the Local Unit is usually powered and enabled right away, the remote monitor, keyboard, and mouse might take up to fifteen seconds to be properly initialized; see Section 7.3.
-Note also that the video quality might be poor at this point if your interconnect cable is longer than 80 ft.
-[24.4 m].) - 5.
-Make sure that the remote mouse functions.
+- 4. Power ON the PC and the monitor(s); make sure that the remote keyboard functions and that you're getting video at the remote site.
+(Be aware that even though equipment attached to the Local Unit is usually powered and enabled right away, the remote monitor, keyboard, mouse, and serial device might take up to fifteen seconds to be properly initialized; see Section 7.5.
+Note also that the video quality might be poor at this point if your interconnect cable is longer than 25 m [80 ft.].) - 5.
+Make sure the remote mouse functions.
+(If your PC normally boots up in DOS, you will need to run Windows or some application that supports the mouse.) - 6.
+Make sure the remote serial device functions.
+You might need to load a driver or run an application in order for the CPU to be able to detect and handle the serial data.

 If everything works in your test setup, repeat the procedures in Section 6.2 and 6.3 for your actual installation.
-(For information about rackmounting a Remote Unit, see Appendix B.) If everything works in the actual installation, you can proceed to adjust the remote site's video (see Section 6.4).
-For illustrations, see Figures 6-5 through 6-7.
+(For information about rackmounting a Remote Unit, see Appendix B.) If everything works in the actual installation, you can proceed to adjust the remote site's video (see the next section).
+See Figures 6-4 through 6-6 on the next page for pictures of complete installations.

+Figure 6-4.
+An Extender-system installation, front view.

 Figure 6-5.
-An extender-system installation, front view.
+A Single-Access Extender-system installation, rear view.

 Figure 6-6.
-A Single-Access Extender-system installation, rear view.

-Figure 6-7.
 A Dual-Access Extender-system installation, rear view.